2014 Pilger tornado family: Continued devastation and formation of second twin

 The tornado continued its path of destruction, sweeping away a home along S Stanton St at near high-end EF4 intensity.
 An entire home was shifted off its foundation further upstream.
 On S Main Street, a row of well-built homes was swept away with estimated wind speeds of 179 mph.
 The tornado then crossed Black Hills Trail Road into downtown Pilger, where it weakened to mid-range EF3 strength.
 Multiple cars were thrown and heavily damaged, a couple of outbuildings were destroyed, and the town's grain silos were razed.
 The silos were replaced a few months later.
 A church was destroyed, and a small business alongside N Main Street suffered severe damage.
 The tornado then rapidly intensified to near high-end EF4 strength.
 On E 2nd Street, another row of homes was flattened.
 Along the street, a well-constructed home at the intersection of E 2nd Street and N Monroe Street was completely swept off its foundation at 189 mph.
 The old and historic Wisner-Pilger Middle School on S 2nd Street sustained major damage and was left unrecoverable; it was later demolished.
 St. John Lutheran Church was leveled and partially swept away at near high-end EF4 intensity, leaving only the bell tower standing.
-The tornado left Pilger, resulting in one fatality, two dozen injuries, and $14 million in damages.
+The tornado left Pilger, resulting in the death of a 5-year old girl, two dozen injuries including the child's mother who attempted to take cover in a storm cellar, and $14 million in damages.

-Around the same time that the main Pilger tornado was about to enter town, the supercell produced its fourth tornado, the third violent tornado of the day.
-This tornado touched down two miles south of Pilger at 4:13 p.m.
+Around the same time that this tornado was about to enter town, the supercell produced its fourth tornado, the third violent tornado of the day.
+This tornado touched down two miles south of Pilger or six miles west of Wisner at 4:13 p.m.
 CDT, causing light damage to many trees.
 It strengthened, snapping trees, collapsing the walls of several barns, and bringing down power lines.
 The tornado then weakened back to EF0 intensity, causing minimal damage to trees and an outbuilding.
-Both the main tornado and the second tornado continued to expand in size as they moved through the rural farmlands of Cuming County.
-The main tornado struck a farmstead along Highway 12 at mid-range EF2 intensity, ripping away a large part of the roof and leveling an outbuilding across the road.
+Both the initial tornado and second tornado to the east, continued to expand in size as they moved through the rural farmland of northwestern Cuming County.
+The western, Pilger tornado struck a farmstead along Highway 12 at mid-range EF2 intensity, ripping away a large part of the roof and leveling an outbuilding across the road.
 It then reattained EF3 intensity, causing substantial tree damage and removing the roof from a home on U Road.
-Meanwhile, the second tornado strengthened, destroying a barn at low-end EF2 strength and causing minor roof damage.
+Meanwhile, the second eastern tornado strengthened, destroying a barn at low-end EF2 strength and causing minor roof damage.
 It then weakened to EF1, snapping trees and demolishing another outbuilding.
-The main tornado destroyed a barn at low-end EF2 intensity on 412 Road.
-As the second tornado intensified to EF3, it toppled and bent an electrical transmission line and destroyed a nearby outbuilding.
-At this point, both tornadoes were paralleling each other.
+The western, Pilger tornado destroyed a barn at low-end EF2 intensity on 412 Road.
+As the eastern tornado intensified to EF3, it toppled and bent an electrical transmission line and destroyed a nearby outbuilding.
+At this point, both tornadoes were paralleling each other northwest of Wisner.
 Another home on 412 Road sustained significant roof damage with winds of 122 mph.